siht/docker_main_recipe/README.md

-# Recipe for docker django single app
+# Recipe dedicated to run django app with postgres, uwsgi and nginx

-this recipe allows to run a django application without libraries for images or else.
-Its too simple and only for development
+this recipe allows to run a django application for production

 # What do you need